-The Larder Project hosts three gold zones along the Cadillac-Larder Lake Break (the "Break"), 35 km east of Kirkland Lake and is comprised of patented and unpatented claims, leases and mining licenses of occupation within the McVittie and McGarry townships.
+The Larder Project hosts three gold zones along the Cadillac-Larder Break (the "Cadillac-Larder Break"), 35 km east of Kirkland Lake and is comprised of patented and unpatented claims, leases and mining licenses of occupation within the McVittie and McGarry townships.
 The concessions associated with the Larder Project are all in good standing with various underlying obligations or royalties associated with various mineral claims and various payments upon a production announcement.
-MAG has retained the Larder Project exploration team.
+MAG retained the Larder Project exploration team and has since added to it.

+Management's Discussion & Analysis For the three and six months ended June 30, 2023 (expressed in thousands of US dollars except as otherwise noted)

-The Larder property includes several known shear-hosted ("orogenic") gold mineralization centres located along approximately 8.7 km of strike length of the greater than 250 km long Break, a highly-productive regional first-order shear structure.
-Unlike in many other shear-hosted gold deposits, mineralization occurs on the Break as concentrated ore shoots along the major first-order structure as well as along related second or third-order structures.
-This relationship appears similar to that manifested at the nearby and adjoining well-known gold camps along the Break such as the Kerr-Addison mine (approximately 5 km to the east) and the Kirkland Lake district (approximately 35 km to the west).
-The Larder segment lacks systematic exploration, especially to depths below 500 metres on the main Break and along most of the subsidiary shear structures.
+The Larder property includes several known shear-hosted ("orogenic") gold mineralization centres located along approximately 8.7 km of strike length of the greater than 250 km long Cadillac-Larder Break, a historically highly-productive regional first-order shear structure.
+MAG is applying an integrated district-scale exploration model and modern technology to the search for large-volume, high-grade gold mineralization of the style known to occur throughout the Abitibi region and along neighboring segments of the Cadillac-Larder Break.
+MAG's technical team believe that a combination of systematic surface-based exploration combined with geophysics should uncover numerous targets in this highly gold mineralized region.

+Unlike in many other shear-hosted gold deposits, where mineralization occurs principally along second or third-order structures solaying off a first-order structure, the Larder segment of the Break also has concentrated ore shoots along the first-order structure.
+This relationship appears similar to that in well-known neighbouring and nearby gold camps along the Break such as the Kerr-Addison mine (approximately 5 km to the east) and the Kirkland Lake district (approximately 35 km to the west).
+The Larder segment lacks systematic exploration, especially to depths below 500 metres on the main Break, so MAG will be focusing initial efforts along the Break proper.
+Subsequent focus will include exploration of the many known-and geophysically indicated- 2nd and 3rd order structures that occur throughout the balance of the sparsely tested claim package.
+The Kir Vit prospect within the Larder claim package is the most advanced of these and appears hosted by the same structure as the Upper Beaver mine owned by Agnico Eagle Mines Limited currently in construction a few kilometres to the west.